Thomas C. Britton

 585 - State and Local Government

-He joined the law school on a full-time basis in early 1992 as associate dean.
-He was the first SIU Law graduate to hold that post and also the first to serve as Acting Dean (1995-96).
+He joined the SIU School of Law on a full-time basis in early 1992 as associate dean.
+He was the first SIU Law graduate to hold that post.
+He was also the first SIU graduate to serve as Acting Dean (1995-96).